 Alternatively, you can also qualify for this visa if you plan to participate in so-called “Thai Soft Power” activities.
 You are eligible for the DTV if you plan to attend Thai boxing or cooking classes, participate in sports training, undergo medical treatments, take short-term educational courses, take part in seminars, or join artistic or musical festivals.

-Destination Thailand Visa: Visa Basics
+Destination Thailand Visa Basics

 - Visa Duration: 5-years